-MIET's Library is spread over 6250 sq.ft and has a collection of over 35,610 books and subscribes to 60 print journals besides 161 e-journals under IEEE ASPP package.
+MIET's Library is spread over 6250 sq.ft and has a collection of over 37,265 books and subscribes to 48 print journals besides 11468 e-journals under IEEE ASPP & IEEE POP package/DELNET/N-LIST/EBSCO BSE.
 Moreover, over 41 lakh e-Books are also available under the World E-Book Library.
-All books are bar-coded and managed through the Library Management Software.
+All books are RFID tagged and managed through the Library Management KOHA Software.
 Project Reports of the final year students are also kept in the library for reference by the students.
 Computers are provided in the library for accessing online material and references.
 Further, the library is a member of DELNET to augment existing resources.
 Some major details of the library are given below:

-- Library Area: 6250 sq.ft - Number of seats in the reading space: 184 Number of Library Staff:7 - Number of Books: 35,610 Number of Titles: 7,152 - Number of Journals (National & International): Print 60 and Online - 193 - Magazines: 30
+- Library Area: 6250 sq.ft

+- Number of seats in the reading space: 200

+- Number of Library Staff:6

+- Number of Books: 37,841

+- Number of Titles: 8,038

+- Number of Journals (National & International): Print 48 and Online - 11468

+- Magazines: 13

+- Electronic Media: 1,789

+- Thesis/Project Reports: 3165

+- E Books: 111,91,360 (via DELNET, N-LIST, World e-books Library, National Digital Library, and dSpace)

-- Electronic Media: 1,737 - Thesis/Project Reports: 2,710 - E Books: 111,96,360 (from Delnet), 41,86,185 (World ebooks Library) and 70,00,000 (National Digital Library) Number of computers for public access - 20 - Numbers of printers for public access- 1 Internet band width/ speed- 150Mbps - Participation in Resource sharing DELNET Member Networks/consortia (like Inflibnet).
+- Number of computers for public access 10

+- Numbers of printers for public access- 1

+- Internet bandwidth/ speed- 150 Mbps

+- Participation in Resource sharing DELNET Member Networks/consortia (like Inflibnet).

+- Digital Library available under dSpace (Institutional Digital Repository) 1,407 PDFs uploaded, including ebooks, research papers, and internship reports.

 File Description Documents

-Upload any additional information No File Uploaded
+Upload any additional information View File

 Paste link for additional information Nil

-4.2.2 - Institution has access to the following: A. Any 4 or more of the above e-journals e-ShodhSindhu Shodhganga Membership e-books Databases Remote access to e-resources
+4.2.2 - Institution has access to the following: e-journals e-ShodhSindhu Shodhganga Membership e-books Databases Remote access to e-resources